Chapter 31:

 "Freshen up you edge lord!"

-Only Roxanne knew she was taken aback with the genuinity of that tone that carried the words.
+Only Roxanne knew she was taken aback with the genuinity of the tone that carried those words.

 "I felt like you were one of us!
 What's her name?"
-She stared at the axe, a hatchet for small cutting indeed.
+She stared at the axe but didn't let the human answer.

 "This is my first knife, humans call it Italian stiletto, the kind sailors gave it to me when I was small.
 His name is Reggie!
 The stickers on him still holding up."